 Boulder police officers have a duty to uphold the law and protect the community they serve.
 Unfortunately, not all officers act in good faith or treat citizens with respect, committing violent acts of police brutality that lead to unjust injuries and devastating fatalities.
-If you or a loved one is the victim of police brutality in Boulder, the Boulder police brutality attorneys at Purvis Thomson, LLP can help you seek justice.
+If you or a loved one is the victim of police brutality in Boulder, the Boulder police brutality lawyers at Purvis Thomson, LLP can help you seek justice.

 There may be various types of compensation for a successful police brutality claim in Boulder.
 This can include a range of economic and non-economic damages.